arcanstone/DistributedURLShortener/ARCHITECTURE.md

 - **Data durability** through replication and backup strategies

 This architecture serves as a solid foundation for a production-grade URL shortening service while demonstrating distributed systems engineering best practices.

----

-*This document is maintained by the development team and updated with each major architectural change.
-For questions or clarifications, please reach out to the architecture review board.*